Background and History of our Community and School

 Work Experience and Internships

-Dr. Ebon Brown, our College and Career Director, has also partnered with local businesses for paid internships for our students who are interested.
+Dr. Ebon Brown, our Chief Innovation Officer, has also partnered with local businesses for paid internships for our students who are interested.
 These local businesses include: Boys and Girls Club, Rubyś Diner, Bogh Engineering, Luther´s Truck and Equipment, Beaumont Chamber, and Eco Pro LLC.
 Our students have also been invited to an Electrician Boot Camp in the 2017/18 school year for paid internships with Inland Empire Electrical Training Center.
-These community partnerships (paid internships) are new to the 2017/18 school year and our teachers, in particular our Work Experience teacher, Mr. Robert Reynolds, continues to solicit these opportunities to our high school students.
+These community partnerships (paid internships) were new to the 2017/18 school year and our teachers continue to solicit these opportunities to our high school students.
 Contact Mr. Brian Lindenman for Work Experience Opportunities.